Extraordinary Northeast Ohio musicians perform the music of Gram Parsons

 The New Soft Shoe show schedule for 2018!

-The New Soft Shoe, Cleveland's own Gram Parsons cover band will be playing these wonderful venues for the next bunch of months.
-Put them in your calendar and let all the Grampires know.
-Please come out and support these wonderful venues and establishments.
+The New Soft Shoe, Cleveland's own Gram Parsons cover band will be starting a year residency at the amazing Forest City Brewery in Ohio City.
+On the 2nd Thursday of every month, you can find The New Soft Shoe playing their versions of Cosmic American Music in the Waldorf Hall at Forest City Brewery at 2135 Columbus Rd, Cleveland, OH 44113.
+Put the 2nd Thursday in your calendar and let all the Grampires know.
+Please come out and support this wonderful venue.
 Thanks for your continued support of the New Soft Shoe!
-All Gram all night!
+All Gram All Night!

 For late country-rock legend Gram Parsons, a cult following grows in Cleveland